mailbots/mailbots/README.md

 Handle when a user views this extension's settings.

-When a user loads the extension settings page on gopher.email, this handler responds with a [JSON form schema](https://mozilla-services.github.io/react-jsonschema-form/) to render a settings form and pre-populate it with values.
+The handler's only parameter is a callback function that responds with a [JSON form schema](https://mozilla-services.github.io/react-jsonschema-form/) to render a settings form.
+The callback function is passed the `gopher` object as usual.

-The first parameter is the `namespace` for the data stored in `extension.stored_data`.
-This is also used in the URL on the settings page so it can be linked to directly.

-The second parameter is a function that is passed 3 arguments:

-- The `gopher` helper object
-- The settings for that data namespace
-- The complete webhook (with extension and user data)

 This function should return a [JSON schema](https://mozilla-services.github.io/react-jsonschema-form/) to render a settings form.
 See the settings example in Gopher Skills Kit.
 (Note: Not all JSON Form Schema UI options are supported)

 Unlike the other handlers, every instance of this handler is called. (ie, all settings pages from all extensions are rendered).

-Also, do not call `gopher.webhook.respond()` at the end of the request.
+Do not call `gopher.webhook.respond()` at the end of the request.
 Gopher App's internals take care of compiling the JSON and responding.
-If you need to perform an async request in the handler, make your handler function async and use async / await.

 ```javascript
 // Render a settings field for the user to enter their first name